 How to meet 3.2.6

-Meeting this SC comes down to consistent design and templating.
-If you provide this kind of help or contact information on multiple pages, then make sure it’s always in the same place.
+Meeting this SC comes down to consistent templating.
+If you provide this kind of information on multiple pages, then make sure it’s always in the same place.
 Chances are, you’re already doing that.

 Whether this help amounts to direct information (such as a phone number), or is a link to another page on which that information can be found, is not significant; the requirements of 3.2.6 apply to the information or link as it’s presented.